 •30ml chicken stock or water

 •15ml fish sauce

 •15g chopped garlic

 •30g fried sliced shallots

 And because this recipe is inspired by the book in which Linda Doeser was a consulting editor, I think we should go further with the preparation.
 As I said, it is a simple recipe and we make it in 3 steps.

 Put the tamarind paste in a small bowl, pour over the boiling water and stir well to break up any lumps.
 Leave for 30 minutes.
 Strain, pushing as much of the juice through as possible.
 Measure 90ml of juice, the amount needed, and store the remainder in the fridge.
 Heat up the oil in a wok.
 Add the chopped onion and fry until golden brown.

-Add the sugar, stock, fish sauce, dried chillies and the tamarind juice, stirring well until the sugar dissolves.
+Add the sugar, stock, fish sauce, dried chilies, and the tamarind juice, stirring well until the sugar dissolves.
 Bring to the boil.

 When I read about this recipe, my adventure did not stop at the final result but I discovered that tamarind is very often used in Thai cuisine.
-Besides, tamarind is also used as an ingredient in Worcestershire sauce, in addition to its medicinal properties (lower blood sugar or lose body weight).
+Besides, tamarind is also used as an ingredient in Worcestershire sauce and its medicinal properties (lower blood sugar or loss of body weight).